 The California Historical Society recently completed its work on processing a major collection of photographs, slides, contact prints, and audiovisual recordings from the Peoples Temple Publications Department.
 A full description of the materials, donated by former Temple members Tim and Jean Clancey, appears here.
+The photos and audio from the Publications Department are here.

 The Peoples Temple Publications Department was responsible for publicizing the Temple’s activities, publishing the Peoples Forum newspaper (which was distributed by members on the street), releasing newsletters and calls for donations, keeping up contact with members and visitors, and maintaining a large photographic library.